We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 • Talk about and understand extreme risks from AI: No. Microsoft and its CEO seem to never talk about extreme risks or the alignment problem.

-• Clearly describe a worst-case plausible outcome from AI and state how likely the lab considers it: No.
+• Clearly describe a worst-case plausible outcome from AI and state the lab's credence in such an outcome: No.

 20%